Noé Duchaufour-Lawrance

 Nothing you have done is achieved, so you will never be completely satisfied.

 The design is one of the tools to reconnect us with our environment while creating a transition between the wildness of nature and ourselves.
 Its limits are its impact on this ecosystem.
-As architecture, food, the creation must be balanced with the context and the environment, without imposing its rules.
+As architecture, food, and creation must be balanced with the context and the environment, without imposing its rules.